-7.1.
+6.1.
 Accessing Data Objects by Using Scripts

 OpenIDM's uniform programming model means that all objects are queried and manipulated in the same way, using the Resource API.
 The URL or URI that is used to identify the target object for an operation depends on the object type.
-For an explanation of object types, see Appendix C, "Data Models and Objects Reference".
-For more information about scripts and the objects available to scripts, see Appendix F, "Scripting Reference".
+For an explanation of object types, see the Data Models and Objects Reference.
+For more information about scripts and the objects available to scripts, see the Scripting Reference.